Read and report vaccine reactions, harassment and failures.

 “The great decline in mortality, the early date at which it was manifested, and the widespread area over which it has been experienced, all go to indicate that it is attributable largely to causes other than specific treatment and immunization.
 The remarkable reduction in morbidity and mortality since 1927, if viewed as a separate phenomenon, might be attributed in part at least to artificial immunization.
 That this has been a major factor, however, would seem to be quite improbable, as the recent acceleration of the decline has likewise been experienced over a wide area and, even in many cities in which immunization has been most extensively practised, the reduction has been far greater than can be satisfactorily explained by the numbers of persons immunized.
 Viewing all the available facts, the conclusion seems inevitable that other factors have played a major role.”

-In 1966, the Public Health Service Advisory Committee on Immunization Practices (now the CDC’s Advisory Committee on Immunization Practices) published its first tetanus, diphtheria and pertussis vaccine recommendations and guidance for tetanus disease prevention pertaining to wound management.
+In 1966, the Public Health Service Advisory Committee on Immunization Practices (now the CDC’s Advisory Committee on Immunization Practices) published its first tetanus, diphtheria, and pertussis vaccine recommendations and guidance for tetanus disease prevention pertaining to wound management.
 In this report, the Advisory Committee on Immunization Practices (ACIP) formally recommended that all infants receive three doses of diphtheria, tetanus, and pertussis vaccine (DTP) beginning between two and three months of age at intervals of four to six weeks.
-Additional booster doses were recommended at one year of age and between the age of three and six years, preferably prior to school entry.
+Additional booster doses were recommended at one year of age and between the ages of three and six years, preferably prior to school entry.

-School children and adults not previously vaccinated with DTP were recommended to receive two doses of tetanus-diphtheria (Td) vaccine at four to six weeks intervals with a booster dose one year later, and routine booster doses every 10 years.
+School children and adults not previously vaccinated with DTP were recommended to receive two doses of tetanus-diphtheria (Td) vaccine at four to six weeks intervals with a booster dose one year later and routine booster doses every 10 years.
 The Td vaccine was recommended for use among schoolchildren and adults instead of the DTP vaccine.
 This recommendation was made due to the significant increase in adverse reactions that occurred with age following full doses of the diphtheria toxoid found in the DTP vaccine.

 In September of 1984, ACIP published its first adult vaccination guidelines.
 In this publication, adults not previously vaccinated with diphtheria toxoid vaccine were recommended to receive two doses of Td vaccine at least four weeks apart, followed by a booster dose one year later and routine booster doses every 10 years.
 In the case of wound management, Td vaccine was recommended if a person had not received a Td vaccine within five years.
 Persons previously vaccinated with the DTP primary series were recommended to receive the first booster dose of Td vaccine between the age of 14 and 16.